Bourkekev/ms4-power-fitness-gym/README.md

 This section determines what the users should be able to do on the website.
 Users should be able to:

 - [x] Browse products by text search.
-- [x] Browse products by food category.
+- [x] Browse products by category.

 ### Structure